 \subsection{Projected emission profile and fitting method validation}

-In this subsection, we validate the profile fitting framework using the simulation data.
+In this subsection, we validated the profile fitting framework using numerical simulation data.
 We aim to investigate whether the fitting results from the profile modeling framework we applied in Sect.~\ref{sect:fitting} could match the true 3D density profiles up to the accretion shock.

-In each $20\times20\times20$~Mpc$^3$ boxes centered at each halo, we projected the 0.2--2.3~keV X-ray emission on the XY, YZ, and XZ planes, respectively.
-Then we created nearby (sub)halo masks for each object and each projection angle with $M_\mathrm{500c}$ threshold of $10^{13}$, $10^{13.5}$, and $10^{14}$~$M_\sun$.
+In each $20\times20\times20$~Mpc$^3$ box centered at each halo, we projected the 0.2--2.3~keV X-ray emission on the XY, YZ, and XZ planes, respectively.
+Then we created nearby (sub)halo masks for each object and each projection angle, using $M_\mathrm{500c}$ thresholds of $10^{13}$, $10^{13.5}$, and $10^{14}$~$M_\sun$.
 We note that some of the bright X-ray halos in binary or multi-object systems are not identified as the main halo.
 We therefore excluded Subfind halos instead of \ac{fof} halos with a masking radius of $1.5r_\mathrm{500c}$.
 Though the overdensity mass is not in the Subfind catalog, it can be converted from $M_\mathrm{subfind}$.
 For most central halos, the ratio between $M_\mathrm{500c}$ and $M_\mathrm{subfind}$ is about $2/3$.
+For other subhalos, though we do not exactly know this ratio, we continued using this mask routine, which still successfully removes particles in the central regions of galaxies.
 For each projection direction and halo mask threshold, we stacked the radially averaged projected emission profile

 where $r$ is the radius in a unit of $r_\mathrm{200m}$, $w_i$ is the weight, and here we adopted $r_\mathrm{500c}^{-2}$ to reduce the bias from the large physical size objects.
 We calculated the median profile from the three projection angles as the final stacked profile.